Folketing: History

-In 1953 a revised constitution was adopted by a referendum.
-Among the changes was the elimination of the Landsting and the introduction of a unicameral parliament, known only as the Folketing.
-Christiansborg Palace (also known by its nickname Borgen, Danish for the castle) has been the domicile of parliament since 1849.
+In 1953, a revised constitution was adopted by a referendum.
+Among the changes was the elimination of the Landsting and the introduction of a unicameral system, with the Folketing becoming the sole parliamentary chamber.
+Christiansborg Palace (also known by its nickname Borgen, Danish for "the castle") has been the domicile of parliament since 1849.
 The palace is in the heart of Copenhagen.

 Gaining representation in parliament normally requires only 2% of the national vote.
 With such a low election threshold a large number of parties are represented in the chamber, making it all but impossible for one party to win the 90 seats necessary for a majority.
-No single party has achieved this since 1901.
+No single party has achieved this since the 1903 elections.
 All Danish governments since then have been coalitions or one-party minority governments.
 The constitution allows a government to take office without getting a vote of confidence and stay in office as long as it does not lose a vote of no confidence.
 One consequence is that, unlike in most other parliamentary systems, most Danish governments in modern times are not assured that their legislative agendas will pass, forcing them to assemble a majority for each individual piece of legislation.